 Refunds are typically processed within 30 business days.
-Refunds are paid by cheque unless otherwise specified.
+Refunds will be sent to the account from where the funds were originally sent.
 International students may request refunds to be sent via wire transfer.
 A wire transfer fee applies.

 Schedule of Fees